Kiuwan logo

 The OWASP Benchmark & Kiuwan kiuwan owasp benchmark weighted results 1 1024x663 1

-For example, if a tool can handle, let’s say half of the True Positives in the Benchmark correctly, with the average calculation it will be somewhere halfway up the Y-axis in the graph.
-However, if those vulnerabilities are less critical than the other 50% the tool is missing, it will be placed below 50%.
-If it is the other way around it will be above the 50% line.
+If a tool handles half of the True Positives in the Benchmark correctly, with the average calculation, it will be approximately halfway up the Y-axis in the graph.
+However, with the weighted calculation, if those vulnerabilities are less critical than the 50% the tool missed, it will be placed below 50%.
+If it found 50% of the high-priority vulnerabilities but overlooked lower-priority ones, it would be above the 50% line.

 In This Article: